Tennis-Badosa fends off Krejcikova to win Sydney title | Sports-Games

 The pair once again traded early breaks in the third set but neither was able to establish a clear advantage and a tie-break was required.
 It was Badosa who raised her game when it mattered, taking advantage of a missed forehand from Krejcikova to convert her second championship point.

-"We both went to the limits today, so it's not easy to lose a match like this," Badosa said.
-"It's an honor to see Barbora grow as a player and play against her."
+"She's a very aggressive player...
+She opens very well the court, very talented.
+I tried to stick there, I tried to serve well, I tried to take my opportunities," added Badosa.
 Both players are back in action on Monday, with Badosa taking on local hope Ajla Tomljanovic in the first round of the Australian Open, while Krejcikova will face Germany's Andrea Petkovic.

+Badosa said she was hopeful about her prospects at the year's first major, adding that she felt a sense of relief after Saturday's title win.
+"It gives me a lot of confidence, especially with the level I have played this week.
+Of course (I'm) tired...
+I will have to fly tonight, so let's see how I recover.
+But I will try to give my best there...
+Let's see.
+I'm looking forward to it."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)